June - November | 12:30 - 13:30 | 1 Hour

-We are delighted to present the spring sessions in our Health & Care Resolution Team's Lunchtime Education Webinar programme.
+We are delighted to present the upcoming sessions in our Health & Care Resolution Team's Lunchtime Education Webinar programme.

 This series will be of particular interest to independent health and social care providers, NHS Trusts, ICBs, Local Authorities and independent insurers.